-If someone close to you has experienced sexual violence you might be feeling overwhelmed and wondering how to support them.
+If someone close to you has experienced sexual violence, you might be feeling overwhelmed and wondering how best to support them.
 You are not to blame for what happened to your loved one.
-You deserve support to process your feelings about hearing about this trauma and you can access this through the Rosey Project.
+You, too, deserve support to process your feelings from hearing about this trauma, and you can access this through the Rosey Project.

-There are some really things that you can do to help the survivor in your life.
+There are some really simple things that you can do to help the survivor in your life.

 Believe them when they tell you what has happened to them.
 This can be tough if you also have a relationship with the person who hurt them, and if you need some support processing this you can talk to us.

 Try not to ask lots of questions and focus instead on what your loved one wants to tell you.
 Support your loved one to make the decisions that are right for them.
 Someone you care about has been harmed, so it is understandable to want to take over and phone the police or try to punish the perpetrator.
 However, the survivors tell us that the most important thing for them is that they have some control over who knows about what happened and what is done about it.